Skip to Content

 Ingredients

-• 2 Tbsp light mayonnaise
+• 2 tablespoons of light mayonnaise

-• Dash of Kosher Salt and cracked Black pepper
+• Dash of Kosher salt and cracked black pepper

-• 1 cup baby spinach leaves
+• 1 cup of baby spinach leaves

 Instructions